MAGIC Agent Skills is now open source! Star on GitHub

 What This Suite Does

 Building an LLM for Yoruba, Khmer, Quechua, Cantonese, or Twi requires linguistic decisions that pure-ML engineers routinely miss.
-The Linguistic Agent Skills suite captures those non-obvious decision points as agent skills: not introductions to linguistics (Claude already knows the textbooks), but the integration knowledge an experienced computational linguist applies when bridging theory to ML practice.
+The Computational Linguistics suite captures those non-obvious decision points as agent skills: not introductions to linguistics (Claude already knows the textbooks), but the integration knowledge an experienced computational linguist applies when bridging theory to ML practice.

 Every skill activates on natural-language triggers.
 Mention a target language, ask about tokenizer fertility, say "help me build an LLM for Yoruba" — and the orchestrator routes to the right specialist automatically.